iOSObjects/Gauges/README.md

 # Gauges
-Automotive style gauge iOS custom controls
+Automotive gauge style iOS custom UI controls

+Status:
+* FuelGauge: partially constructed
+* Speedometer: not started yet
+* Tachometer: not started yet

 I have been working on creating an iOS application to calculate the fuel level of my motorcycle.
+I want to display an indication of the current fuel level using a control that looks similar to the analog circular speedometer on my motorcycle.
-I was surprised that there aren't some open source iOS controls to do this, so I'm creating them.
+I was surprised that I wasn't able to locate any open source iOS controls to do this.
+So I'm creating one.

+Since the difference is small in how other similar gauges would be created, I'm going to create those also (speedometer, tachometer, etc).
 The fuel gauge will be first, since that is my personal immediate need.
 But I'll be quickly following up with additional gauges as shown below.

+All code is being done using TDD.

 ## FuelGauge